Paddy Power logo in a rectangular box.

 What is a banker?

-There are no guarantees in betting but a banker is considered a safe bet by bettors and tipsters - often a very strong favourite.
-Bettors often include a banker in a multiple or combination bet to strengthen their hand or increase the odds of an accumulator.
+There are no guarantees in betting but a banker is what tipsters and bettors will consider their best bet, or a 'safe' bet – often a very strong favourite.
+Bettors often include a banker in a multiple or combination bet to increase the odds of a multiple.

 Betting Exchange